Fracton Models on General Three-Dimensional Manifolds: X-cube model on general manifolds via total foliation

 First, consider the manifold $S^2\times S^1$.
 It admits a non-singular foliation consisting of layered copies of $S^2$, as well as singular foliations of tori whose projections onto $S^2$ latitudinally foliate the sphere with singularities at the poles.
 Our construction takes one stack of $L_z$ parallel spheres and two such stacks of $L_x$ and $L_y$ layers of tori, respectively (see \sfigref{fig:manifolds}{a}).
 The ground state degeneracy of the X-cube model on this lattice obeys the formula $\log_2{\textrm{GSD}}=2L_x+2L_y-1$.

 It is important to note that the Wilson loops (which are a product of $X$ operators around a red or green loop in \sfigref{fig:manifolds}{a}) near the foliation singularities have local support.
-Thus, the logical qubits corresponding to these loops are not topologically protected, and the ground state degeneracy will be partially split by local perturbations.
-However, the dimension of the subspace of the ground state degeneracy that is robust will still scale subextensively with the system size.
+Thus, the logical qubits corresponding to these loops are not topologically protected, and the ground state degeneracy would be partially split by local perturbations.